drewm27/speakerrankings/index.md

 ## Save Months of Research

 Our rankings compile months of research into easy-to-navigate lists organized by speaker type, size, and features.
-We've analyzed reviews from the **best unbiased audio reviewers** including [Oluv and Alan Ross](/top-recommended-reviewers/), combined with objective measurements and sound comparisons, to create the most comprehensive speaker database available.
+We've analyzed reviews from the **best unbiased audio reviewers** including [Oluv, Alan Ross, Erin's Audio Corner, Audio Science Review, GR-Research and more](/personal-ranking-of-speaker-reviewers/), combined with objective measurements and sound comparisons, to create the most comprehensive speaker database available.

-**Find your ideal speaker in minutes instead of months.** All the [videos and reviews used to construct these rankings](/personal-ranking-of-speaker-reviewers/) are linked so you can verify the order yourself.
+**Find your ideal speaker in minutes instead of months.** All the videos and reviews used to construct these rankings are linked so you can verify the order yourself.

 ## Top Recommended Speakers By Attribute